 - Workplace retaliation, or

-4. When is emotional distress considered “severe” in Nevada?
+4. When is emotional distress considered “severe”?

 In general, stress and insomnia alone are insufficient to sustain a cause of action for intentional infliction of emotional distress.7

 Example: Nancy is subjected to sexual harassment in the Las Vegas casino where she works.
 Her boss makes unwanted sexual advances, touches her inappropriately, and constantly threatens to fire her if she says anything.
-Nancy experiences sleeplessness, irritability, stress and depression and seeks the treatment of a mental health professional who diagnoses her with

-PTSD and prescribes medication.
+Nancy experiences sleeplessness, irritability, stress and depression and seeks the treatment of a mental health professional who diagnoses her with PTSD and prescribes medication.
 Nonetheless Nancy begins suffering severe anxiety attacks.

 Nancy has presented sufficient evidence of more than “mere physical or emotional discomfort.”
 A jury finds that her emotional distress is severe and her boss’ actions were outrageous.
-Her employer is held liable for damages under
+Her employer is held liable for damages under respondeat superior, Nevada’s law on the vicarious liability of an employer.8

 5. Damages for intentional infliction of emotional distress